 GSK Science in the Summer

-My children have participated in this FREE camp and have loved it.
-Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this program gives kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
+Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this free program gives kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
 Previous sessions were for one hour per day over four days.
-Information about the 2018 program is posted to their website in early April, and in past years, registration opened the first week of May, but check with your library ahead of time.
+Traditionally, information about the 2019 program is posted to their website in early April.
+In past years, registration opened the first week of May, but check with your library ahead of time.
 Because this program is so popular, some libraries hold lotteries or first-come, first-served sign-ups.

 You might not think of this as your typical STEM camp, but for children aged 8–14 Sew-Tech Camp creates an integration between fabric and technology.
 This unique blend of art and science is great for the kid who wants to explore their skills in a completely unexpected way.

 If your children love to tinker and build, this creative inventors' camp could be for them.
 Kindergartners through sixth graders can register for week-long sessions being held at over a dozen schools across the Delaware Valley.
 Campers engage in creative problem solving, a design studio, and entrepreneurial planning to bring their products to life.
-Sessions generally run from 9:00am–3:30pm.
-Early registration discounts are available.
+Sessions generally run from 9:15 AM–3:30 PM.
+Before and after care is available.

 Digital Media Academy

 Digital Media Academy has camps in 3D modeling and design, robotics and engineering, programming, and game design for kids aged 6–12 and teens aged 12–17.
-Full camps are available at Bryn Mawr College and the University of Pennsylvania.
-Overnights are also available.
+Full camps are available at the University of Pennsylvania.
+Extended care and lunch plans are available.

 Engineering for Kids

 This organization offers STEM-related programs for kids aged 3–13 through schools and township recreation departments in Montgomery County, the Main Line, Central Bucks, and Centennial School Districts.
-Topics include: Minecraft, Lego robotics, software engineering, and more.
+Topics include Space Pioneer, Inventors Workshop, Lego Robotics, Hardware Engineering, and Twisted Fairytales.

 Game Camp Nation